As seen on the NBC Today Show, 2023!

 Additionally, We’re sharing the knowledge that my wife Lynn and I have gained in the need for living donors and to spotlight those in certain need.

-Click on this QR code to learn more about donation.
+Click on this link or position your camera on the QR code to learn more about donation.

 - 13 people die every day in the United States due to a lack of kidney donors/transplants.